-Cognitive skills are developed in student-led classes - seminars, presentations, discussions, group projects - from the outset of the programme.
-As you move into the later Parts, you will be required to take more responsibility for your classes and thus to develop and demonstrate the full range of cognitive skills in a public setting.

-You will develop cognitive skills through researching and writing essays throughout the programme.
-As you move into the third and fourth Parts of the programme, you will experience more challenging learning tasks - involving personal research, in-depth study and analysis and the production of long complex texts - in the form of the year abroad Investigative Project in Part 3 and the option of a double-module dissertation in the final Part.
+- The ability to work in breadth and depth and to develop a range of cognitive skills is ensured by coherently structured pathways through a broad programme. - Lectures will develop the skills of summarising and processing information, mentally and through notetaking. - Cognitive skills are developed in student-led classes-seminars, presentations, discussions, group projects from the outset of the programme.
+As you move into the later years, you will be required to take more responsibility for your classes and thus to develop and demonstrate the full range of cognitive skills in a public setting. - You will develop cognitive skills through researching and writing essays throughout the programme.
+As you move into the third and fourth years of the programme, you will experience more challenging learning tasks-involving personal research, in-depth study and analysis and the production of long complex texts- in the form of the year abroad Investigative Project in Part3 and the option of a double-module dissertation in the final year.

-Depending on the assignment type, written, in-class and tutorial feedback is given to help you identify any gaps in your cognitive skills and to develop your skills effectively through content, style and presentation.
+Depending on the assignment type, written, in-class and tutorial feedback is given to help you identify the strengths and weaknesses of your cognitive skills and to continue to develop them effectively through content, style and presentation.